sliverspell/goblinthemes/README.md

 ## ThemeHacks

- Enhancements for text, images, columns, etc. Import with:
+Enhancements for text, images, columns, etc.
+These can be added into the CSS settings, css, edit and add the links:

 ```
 @import url('https://cdn.jsdelivr.net/gh/sliverspell/goblinthemes/theme-hacks/layout.css');